The Most Stylish London Hotels for Under $300 a Night

 Photo by Tom Kahler

-White hotel bed with wooden headboard with three leather cushions; an art mobile with dangling quill, book, paper, and inkpot above headboard
+White hotel bed next to window with three leather cushions on wooden headboard and art mobile with dangling quill, book, paper, and inkpot above headboard

 Ruby Stella Hotel & Bar draws design inspiration from Charles Dickens.